RoyHaoXu/Elementary-Photo-Selection/README.md

 #### 2.2 Download Raw Data from S3 (only needed if your pictures are saved on s3)
 The following command will download raw images from s3 according to the configurations in `Makefile`.
 This is only needed if you have s3 pictures that you want to download to local.
 For this project I saved all the raw images on s3 bucket,so download is needed for pipeline.
+Alternatively you can also manually copy your images to `data/raw_images` to use the pipeline.
 The following command will download the images to data folder for offline model tuning.
 ```
 make download_from_s3